mbecker20/monitor-guide/readme.md

 This is a guide to launch monitor-periphery, which is a client to enable communication between your instance and monitor-core, a centralized monitoring platform.

-This guide assumes your instance is running Ubuntu or Red Hat.
+This guide assumes your instance is running Ubuntu, Debian, or Red Hat.
 If it is not using one of these please contact me (Becker).

 ## **1. Clone script repo and install Node / Docker**